structr/structr/structr-app/src/main/resources/structr/docs/articles/Operations/Authentication Methods.md

 - Ensure client ID and secret are correct

 This authentication system provides flexible options for securing your Structr applications while maintaining ease of use for both developers and end users.

+## Two-Factor Authentication

+Structr supports two-factor authentication (2FA) for user login.
+When a user is configured for two-factor authentication, the login process requires an additional verification step.

+### Configuration

+To enable two-factor authentication, set the `security.twofactorauthentication.loginpage` configuration option to the path of a dedicated 2FA login page.

+### How it Works

+The two-factor login process consists of two steps:

+1. **Initial Sign In**: The user enters their username/email and password on the regular login page.
+If the user is configured for two-factor authentication and the `security.twofactorauthentication.loginpage` setting is configured, Structr redirects to the specified 2FA page instead of completing the login.
+The redirect includes a `twoFactorToken` as a request parameter.

+2. **Second Factor Verification**: The 2FA page displays a form where the user enters their verification code.
+This form submits a second Sign In action with two parameters:
+    - `twoFactorToken` – the token from the redirect (typically stored in a hidden input field with its value set from the request parameter)
+    - `twoFactorCode` – the verification code entered by the user

+After successful verification, the user is logged in.
+Use a page reload as the follow-up action to complete the login process.

+### Setting Up the 2FA Page

+The 2FA page requires:

+1. A hidden input field for the `twoFactorToken`, with its value set from the request parameter: `${request.twoFactorToken}`
+2. An input field for the `twoFactorCode` where the user enters their verification code
+3. An Event Action Mapping with the Sign In action that maps both parameters
+4. A follow-up action to reload the page after successful authentication